MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-12-12-jan-zehrfeld.markdown

 Here's a video of the interview:

-**AUDIO COMING SOON!**
+<div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/NtdaEW5ARcQ?rel=0" frameborder="0" allowfullscreen></iframe></div>

 ## Interview transcript

 Jan: It's always, yeah, grass is greener on the other side.
 It's always that I am wanting the other thing that I do not have right now.
 When I'm in a metal concert, I'm listening to a metal band and I'm missing the improvisation.
 At a jazz concert, sometimes I'm missing the wrecking ball.
-EDIT
 {: .interviewee}

 Being in the metal community, being the one who's actually into jazz, or being among jazz guys always wanting to be the metal guy, <span class="important">always wanting to be the different guy, to do something different, to be different from the others</span>...
 It's a desire that comes from myself and that's the same contrast that I need.
 You automatically get it at the same time when performing songs that incorporate both elements.